Caitlin Willis

 Caitlin Louise Willis-Pincott (born 18 December 1982) is a former Australian sprinter who competed in international level events.
-Her highest achievement is winning a gold medal at the 2006 Commonwealth Games in Melbourne in the 4x400m relay.
+Her highest achievement is winning a gold medal at the 2006 Commonwealth Games in Melbourne in the 4 × 400 m relay.
 She has also competed at the 2009 and 2011 IAAF World Championships.

 She is the younger sister of Benita Willis who also competed at the 2006 Commonwealth Games.